dirkniblick/hibernateDeleteChildOfManyToAny/README.md

-# Deleting Children @Any or @ManyToAny Relationships in Hibernate 6
+# Deleting Children of @Any or @ManyToAny Relationships in Hibernate 6

 👇 See [update](#update-2024-02-29) for solution.